 If candidates know at the outset that their responses are important enough to document, they will have more confidence in the interview process.
 Tell candidates you will only be documenting key points to help you remember them better after the interview is over.

-4. Ask Candidates to Repeat their Responses for Clarity
+Step 4: Ask Candidates to Repeat Their Responses for Clarity

 If a candidate’s response is unclear, ask them to repeat their response or provide another example.
 Sometimes candidates don’t understand the question and may respond with something unrelated to the information the interviewer is asking.
 Other times, they may be avoiding the question by responding to something they hope will satisfy the interviewer.
 Clarity in communication is essential for making the right hiring decisions.

-6. Take Notes on a Separate Document from the Application Form
+Step 5: Take Notes on a Separate Document From the Application Form